 Beyond it’s only health claim, there was lack of research or published papers associated with Black Tongkat Ali found to date.
 This makes it less popular amongst those seeking for scientific validation and proof of its health benefits.

-At the same time, we found no-approval by the Malaysian Health Drugs Authorities on Tongkat Ali products sold in pharmacies that carries the title “Black Tongkat Ali”.
-Could the high level of mercury and soil-borne lead found in Black Tongkat Ali be the reason behind this ban?
+At the same time, we found no-approval by the Malaysian Health Drugs Authorities on Tongkat Ali products sold in pharmacies that carry the title “Black Tongkat Ali”.

 Here is our final verdict: